-On Friday, a few hours before the season’s biggest snowstorm was set to shed over a foot of snow in New York City, a line of people stretched outside the Metropolitan Pavilion.
+On Friday, a few hours before the season’s biggest snowstorm yet was set to shed over a foot of snow in New York City, a line of people stretched outside the Metropolitan Pavilion.
 Inside, at the first Manhattan Vintage Show of 2022, almost 80 vendors offered their best secondhand finds.
 The excitement was palpable.
-Some people were negotiating over vintage Moschino and Gucci Jackie bags, while others were marvelling at displays of antique jewellery.
+Some people were negotiating over vintage Moschino and Gucci Jackie bags, while others were marveling at displays of antique jewelry.
 And, although the vintage treasures alone were worthy of trekking out in the cold and snow, it's the street style that makes this showcase a can't miss event every year.

 “There are so many cool people who like to dress so great,” says Jade Oliver, the founder of Vintage Queens NYC, a Queens-based vintage boutique, who sported a strawberry shirt and blue overalls, paired with a red tie, green hat, and a rhinestone face mask.
 “You really get to see the interesting dressers in New York when you come here.”

 Since 1992, the Manhattan Vintage Show has been a mecca for vintage sellers and collectors alike.
-The two-day expo has consistently amassed nearly 100 exhibitors that range from handbag and jewellery collectors to purveyors of vintage Chanel and Dior suits and original Levi’s denim.
-It’s also a place where personal style is fully on display with people wearing everything from retro pillbox hats and berets to clear plastic dresses, skull-shaped jewellery, and lots of fuzzy details.
+The two-day expo has consistently amassed nearly 100 exhibitors that range from handbag and jewelry collectors to purveyors of vintage Chanel and Dior suits and original Levi’s denim.
+It’s also a place where personal style is fully on display with people wearing everything from retro pillbox hats and berets to clear plastic dresses, skull-shaped jewelry, and lots of fuzzy details.

 “I love the fact that this show brings out your creativity,” says Vivian Rodgers-Hill, also known as Lady V, the owner of Lady V Second Time Around.
 “I feel like I’m reliving the fun part of my life.”
 Rodgers-Hill opened her boutique in 2014, after retiring from her previous career as a middle school vice principal, following decades of nurturing her passion for thrifting.
 “I had to segway into a business that I would still be getting the energy from people,” she says.
 “I love people!”